June 4, 2020

-On Tuesday, we asked our team to take some time to find their path to confront racial injustice.
-Today, we gathered together for a conversation about racism, empathy, and our initial steps in taking action.
+In early June, we asked our team to take some time to find their path to confront racial injustice.
+Two days later, we gathered together for a conversation about racism, empathy, and our initial steps in taking action.
 To hold ourselves accountable, we want to share with you as well.

 Three special guests joined our CEO Jason Kilar and Chief Enterprise Inclusion Officer Christy Haubegger: Dr. Robin DiAngelo, best-selling author of "White Fragility: Why It's So Hard for White People to Talk About Racism," CNN Political Commentator Van Jones and CNN Senior Legal Analyst Laura Coates.

 And just as importantly, more than a dozen of our brave Black colleagues shared their experiences with us in an honest, impassioned way.

 Like many companies, we donate to partner organizations and programs engaged in social justice work.
 We write checks and yet racial injustice persists.
 This moment teaches us that money is only a part of the solution.

 So, in addition to our ongoing financial support, we are providing these organizations with access to our platforms to tell and amplify their message.
 To start, we’re giving dedicated on-air inventory to Color Of Change and NAACP LDF.
 Others will be added in the weeks to come.

 We are taking an additional step to help more Black and other underrepresented creators break through by expanding our content innovation program OneFifty with an additional $500k to seed issue-focused creative ideas from communities who often go unheard.